 North America and Canada beat the rest of the world for having the most people participate in Halloween.
 This makes Halloween the second largest celebration throughout the year, with Christmas coming first.
 Similar to the UK, children go trick-or-treating and adults throw parties.
 In fact, 65 per cent of Americans decorate their offices and homes in honour of Halloween!

-Halloween in China, also known as Teng Chieh, is a holiday spent remembering those who have died and respecting the spirits.
+Halloween in China, also known as Teng Chieh, it is a holiday spent remembering those who have died and respecting the spirits.
 ‘Boats of the law’ are created by worshippers in Buddhist temples.
 These boats are made out of paper and can be very large.
 On Halloween, they are burned in order to free spirits of the “pretas.”
 Pretas are people who subsequently died from drowning, an accident or their bodies were never found.
 By not being buried, they believe this ritual will help guide them to heaven.

 Another way to celebrate Halloween is to place food and water in front of photographs of family members and loved ones who have passed away.
 Lanterns and bonfires are then burnt with the same aim; to guide the path of their spirit on Halloween.

 Halloween in Hong Kong, also known as Yue Lan, is celebrated with the ultimate aim of bringing comfort to ghosts.
 They believe that spirits roam the world for 24-hours on Halloween and by burning pictures of money or fruit, they will be able to reach the spirit world and bring comfort to any spirits.